-The method involves adjusting historical demand patterns to match forecast energy and maximum demand projections to determine 10% and 50% POE demand traces for the study period.
+The method involves adjusting historical demand patterns to match forecast energy and peakmaximum demand projections to determine 10% and 50% POE demand traces for the study period.
 Where appropriate, 90% POE demand traces are also developed using the same method.
-The historical years used in deriving the demand traces reflect those used in the MT PASA.
+The historical years used in deriving the 10% POE and 50% POE demand traces generally reflect the most recent year/s in which the load traces most closely matched the criteria for the nominated 10% and 50% POE years those used in the MT PASA.